iand/salience/README.md

 ## License

-This is free and unencumbered public domain software.
+This is free and unencumbered software released into the public domain.
 For more information, see <http://unlicense.org/> or the accompanying [`UNLICENSE`](UNLICENSE) file.